ashutoshmjain/gita/src/thought.md

 Legacy operating systems were tied at the hip with hardware - made for each other.
 The idea of a portable operating system was beyond imagination.
 Despite industry-wide attempts to centralize, Unix-like systems run on widest variety of hardware architectures - from mainframes to smartphones.
 Birth of a self-contained digital layer.
 A user was assured of same set of utilities no matter what underlying physical circuitry.
 A separation of digital from physical.

-In a way, Unix fragmented itself to jailbreak the hardware - just as `text` had liberated the thought from speakers.
+In a way, Unix fragmented itself to jailbreak the hardware - just as `text` had liberated the thought from speech artists.

 </div>